Kotlin/kotlin-by-example/examples/05_stdlib/06_find.md

 </div>

-1. Define collection of different words.
+1. Defining a collection of words.
 2. Looking for the first word starting with "some".
 3. Looking for the last word starting with "some".
 4. Looking for the first word containing "nothing".